Malcolm McDowell: Personal life

-McDowell met actress and publicist Margot Bennett in March 1969, and they were married from April 1975 to September 1980.
+McDowell met actress and publicist Margot Bennett in March 1969, and they married in April 1975.
+The couple divorced in September 1980.
 He met actress Mary Steenburgen in 1978 while filming Time After Time, and they married in September 1980.
-They had two children together, Lilly (born 22 January 1981) and filmmaker Charlie McDowell (born 10 July 1983), before divorcing in 1990.
-He married Kelley Kuhr, 24 years his junior, in 1991.
-They live in Ojai, California, and have three sons together: Beckett McDowell (born 18 January 2004), Finnian (born 23 December 2006), and Seamus (born 7 January 2009).
+They had two children together, including Charlie McDowell.
+The couple divorced in 1990.
+He and his third wife, Kelley Kuhr, had three sons in the 2000s, with the youngest born in 2009.

-McDowell became a fan of Liverpool FC after moving to Liverpool as a child, spending much of his childhood at Anfield, and continues to support the team.
-On May 31, 2021, McDowell posted on Instagram that he became an American citizen.
+McDowell became a fan of Liverpool F.C. after moving to Liverpool as a child; he spent much of his childhood at Anfield.
+McDowell continues to support the team.